-- A loan from a financial institution (bank) for typically 50% of the price of the property, equipment, and building upgrades.
+- Bank loan: A loan from a financial institution (bank) for typically 50% of the price of the property, equipment, and building upgrades.

-- A loan from a Certified Development Company (a non-profit) for 40% of the price.
+- CDC loan: A loan from a CDC―a nonprofit organization―for 40% of the price.

 The remaining 10% is a down payment from the borrower.
 The interest rates on the bank portion of the loan are not set by the SBA.
-However, the interest rates on these loans tend to be very low, currently in the mid-single digits.
+However, the interest rates on these loans tend to be very low, currently capping out at roughly 10%.
 Because the bank loan is senior to the CDC loan and the loan is backed by real-estate, there is a low risk that the bank will not be able to get back the money it loans.
-The low-risk is reflected in the low-interest rates.
+The low-risk is reflected in the low interest rates.

 The maximum interest rate on the CDC portion of the loan is set by the SBA.

 Current Maximum Interest Rates CDC Loan

 |Term of Loan||Treasury Rate||Fixed Rate||Ongoing Fees||Maximum Interest Rate|

 3.40% (1.32% 5-year Treasury rate + 0.38% fixed rate + 1.7% ongoing fees)

 |20 Years||10-year Treasury (currently 2.03%)||0.48%||1.7% (approximate)|